 Companies can usually calculate scope 2 emissions based on the consumption outlined in their energy bills.
 Accounting for these emissions allows them to assess the risks and opportunities associated with changing electricity and GHG emissions costs.

-We dive deeper into Scope 3 emissions with this article, Managing Scope 3 emissions.
+We dive deeper into Scope 3 emissions with this article, Managing Scope 3 Emissions.

 Biogenic CO2 refers to CO2 emissions from biological origins (e.g. biofuel combustion, biogas production) as opposed to CO2 emissions from fossil fuels.
 Biogenic CO2 emissions are often referred as ‘short-cycle’ carbon.
 As such, they fall outside of the established scopes.